 When you exercise regularly, your nutritional needs change.
 The additional requirements range from an increase of protein, minerals, vitamins, fluids and antioxidants.
 These help to keep the body functioning correctly, aid in muscle synthesis and reduce oxidative damage caused by the stress of exercise.
 Below are 7 foods you should add to your diet if you exercise regularly.

-How - Sweet potatoes are a starchy carbohydrate which helps to replenish muscle glycogen (the sugar stored in the muscles) once they become depleted after exercise.
+How - Sweet potatoes are a starchy carbohydrate that helps to replenish muscle glycogen (the sugar stored in the muscles) once they become depleted after exercise.
 This replenishment, coupled with an intake of protein can lead to improved muscle mass and recovery times.

 Antioxidants help to reduce oxidative damage caused by stress (exercise is a stress) and sweet potatoes contain good amounts of antioxidants such as vitamin E, beta carotene, chlorogenic acid and anthocyanin (if you find purple sweet potatoes).